lancegosu/AI-Extensions/README.md

 # aiXtensions
 AI extensions on Chrome:

-LookItUp - Define text with NLP.
+LookItUp - Define text and provide synonyms and antonyms.

-Persona - Transform text into different styles of language.
+Persona - Transform text into different styles of language with NLP.